FelipeSRossi/Webflux-Storage/README.md

  Postman documentation is available at : https://documenter.getpostman.com/view/14969236/Tz5s5xNu

- When the project is compiled, the Swagger documentation is generated at :http://localhost:[port used by dynamoDB]/swagger-ui-reactive-api.html
+ When the project is compiled, the Swagger documentation is generated at :http://localhost: [port used by dynamoDB] /swagger-ui-reactive-api.html